mbalzano19/Gainz-Tracker/README.md

 ## Next Steps:

-- Add feature that compiles data from completed workouts and presents them in different formats for the user to view
+- Add feature that compiles data from completed workouts and presents them in different formats for the user to view.
-- Add feature that allows user to view and sort through workouts based on day or week
+- Add feature that allows user to view and sort through workouts based on day or week.
-- Add feature that allows user to favorite a workout and save for later in their account
+- Add feature that allows user to favorite a workout and save for later in their account.